Tree Health and Holistic Tree Care

 Assess and formulate plans for tree feeding and root invigoration

 Compilation of Arboricultural Method Statements and liaise with local authorities in regard to BS5837 (British Standard) (2012) 'Trees in Relation to Design, Demolition & Construction'.
-Please take a look at our Trees & Construction page.
+Please take a look at our Trees & Construction page here.

 CHAMPION PLANE TREE - visiting the amazing Champion London Plane in Ely, Cambridge that overlooks the Cathedral.
 Believed to be the largest Plane tree in Britain.
 A wonderful opportunity to appraise one of Britain's 50 most important trees and compare management strategies for Veteran type class trees.
 Thanks to Kings School for special access and to Bishop Gunning for planting this colossal tree, circa 1680.